 - Adapter Fault Tolerance (AFT)

 Allows mixed models and mixed connection speeds as long as there is at least one Intel® PRO server adapter in the team.
-A 'failed' Primary adapter will pass its MAC and Layer 3 address to the failover (secondary) adapter.
+A 'failed' Primary adapter passes its MAC and Layer 3 address to the failover (secondary) adapter.
 All adapters in the team should be connected to the same hub or switch with Spanning Tree (STP) set to Off.

 - Switch Fault Tolerance (SFT)

-Uses two adapters connected to two switches to provide a fault tolerant network connection in the event that the first adapter, its cabling or the switch fail.
+Uses two adapters connected to two switches to provide a fault tolerant network connection in the event that the first adapter, its cabling or the switch fails.
 Only two adapters can be assigned to an SFT team.